 In 1893 construction began on an elaborate recreation building that was… Read the rest

 While running the 5k for Race for the Cure this morning in Schenley Park, I paused to take a photo of the Neill log house in Schenley Park.
 The Neill log house stands out and is hard to miss, mostly because a little house on the prairie style house surrounded by chain link fence in the middle of a gold course.
-Two weeks ago I wrote about the John Woods House, which is considered to be the second oldest house in the city of Pittsburgh.
-The Neill house is considered to be the first.
+Two weeks ago I wrote about the John Woods House, which is considered to be the second oldest house in the city of… Read the rest

 Here are a few links that we’ve shared on Facebook and Twitter that you may have missed.

 Check out the latest email blast from the Saxifrage School.
 The Saxifrage School is working on some awesome ideas around education.
 I’m excited to learn more about their upcoming Dev.Year program. @SaxifrageSchool